cilium/cilium/Documentation/cmdref/cilium-operator-aws.md

       --k8s-client-connection-timeout duration               Configures the timeout of K8s client connections.
 K8s client is disabled if the value is set to 0 (default 30s)
       --k8s-heartbeat-timeout duration                       Configures the timeout for api-server heartbeat, set to 0 to disable (default 30s)
-      --k8s-kubeconfig-path string                           Absolute path of the kubernetes kubeconfig file --k8s-namespace string                                 Name of the Kubernetes namespace in which Cilium Operator is deployed in
+      --k8s-kubeconfig-path string                           Absolute path of the kubernetes kubeconfig file --k8s-list-timeout-seconds int                         The maximum duration to wait before giving up on a list operation
+      --k8s-namespace string                                 Name of the Kubernetes namespace in which Cilium Operator is deployed in
       --k8s-service-proxy-name string                        Value of K8s service-proxy-name label for which Cilium handles the services (empty = all services without service.kubernetes.io/service-proxy-name label)
       --kube-proxy-replacement string                        Enable only selected features (will panic if any selected feature cannot be enabled) ("false"), or enable all features (will panic if any feature cannot be enabled) ("true") (default "false")